scalatra/scalatra-website/getting-started/installation.md

 If you don't yet have Java installed, you can find out how to install it for your system
 <a href="http://docs.oracle.com/javase/7/docs/webnotes/install/index.html">
 over at the Java 7 install page</a>.
-Make sure you've got Open JDK or Sun JDK, as <code>gcj</code>, which is pre-installed on some Linux distros, won't work.
+Make sure you've got OpenJDK or Sun's JDK, as <code>gcj</code>, which is pre-installed on some Linux distros, won't work.

 ----